LiquidFun/FSR-Coding-Cup-2023/contest-overview.md

 This contest is not a one-off, in fact there is a huge community of competitive programmers.
 The ACM-ICPC competitions are yearly competitions where 60000 students participate annually.
 The finals are notoriously hard to get to, so there are regionals, for example there is the NWERC (north western europe) and GCPC (germany-only) contests.
 These competitions are a big deal for many people, including me.
 I have been participating in such contests for many years and have also participated in the NWERC for the last 3 years.

-Unfortunately, despite Uni-Rostock winning the NWERC in 2014(TODO) there has been barely any activity here for this type of contests since.
+Unfortunately, despite Uni-Rostock winning the NWERC in [2012](https://idw-online.de/de/news509736) there has been barely any activity here for this type of contests since.
 This contest is a opportunity to gauge interest in such things and to possibly spark a new team of active people who want to compete and who want to solve problems with the same joy as me.

 ## Questions

-If you have questions email me at brutenis dot gliwa at uni-rostock.de.
+If you have questions email me at *brutenis dot gliwa at uni-rostock.de*.